mingkoski/camen/README.md

-## CAMEN JS
+## CAMEN

+This project is for real-time Ray Tracing(or Path Tracing) using WebGPU.

-Currently, this project is not completed
+This project is not completed yet.